-Matt: To tie in with all the events we just talked about, one of the frequent questions I get at these events is from people very early in the startup stage: how do I find a co-founder, whether that be technical, marketing, or just a co-founder in general?
+Matt: To tie in with all the events we just talked about, one of the frequent questions I get at these events is from people very early in the startup stage.
+How do I find a co-founder?

 One of the standard pieces of advice I give is: there are a couple different websites you can leverage to find yourself a co-founder.
 If you’re not technical but know what kind of tech stack you need, you should really be going to related meetup groups since that’s where you’ll find truly passionate people.
 Another site is angel.co.
 You can put up equity in the company as opposed to salary when it comes to job postings.
 What’s your advice?

 Joy: I tell people to go to meetup groups and go to Geek Breakfast or Geek Lunch.
 The reason I tell them to go to meetups is because I think that the hardest thing isn’t necessarily finding technical talent, it’s finding technical talent that is also someone you can get along with.
 A lot of people go, “I want to find a co-founder and I’m going to give them 5% of my company.”
 Good luck with that!
 No one is going to bust their ass for 5% equity.

 I tell people to go to meetups because a couple things happen.
 You’ll get to see their personality and how they interact with other people – so there’s that social aspect.
 And you’ll get to ask a lot of questions if you’re not too shy.
 Strike up a conversation.
 Say, “Hey I’m thinking of doing this, what would you recommend?”
 Most developers, even though some are primarily 1 or 2 disciplines, have a pretty good sense of different things.
 For example, Matt is one of those guys.
 And then Scott Olipra as well.
 I think it helps you vet your idea, find some holes in your idea, things like that.